jake-knerr/js-style-guide/README.md

 This rule applies to functions defined on an object literal, class methods, function expressions, and function declarations across a module.

 > Why?
-Using this technique, function calls are typically encountered in the code before the function is defined.
+When using this technique, function calls are typically encountered in the code before the function is defined.
 Therefore, the reader may be able to determine the purpose of the function from the name alone.
 This way, if the reader encounters the function definition below they have the option of skipping peering into the implementation; thus saving time and brainpower.<br><br>When this technique is coupled with declaring module exports where they are defined, the module presents itself in an auto-documenting manner.

 ```javascript
 // preferred